List of The Gifted characters: Frost sisters

-The Frost sisters (portrayed by Skyler Samuels) are telepathic triplets—Esme, Sophie and Phoebe—with their own agenda, separate from those of the mutant underground, Sentinel Services, and Trask Industries.
+The Frost sisters (portrayed by Skyler Samuels) are telepathic sisters—Esme, Sophie and Phoebe—with their own agenda, separate from those of the mutant underground, Sentinel Services, and Trask Industries; the surviving three of identical quintuplets, their deceased sisters being Celeste and Mindee.
 They are based on the Stepford Cuckoos comic book characters.

 Samuels was revealed to have joined the series as Esme in November 2017, soon said to be a "key recurring role" for the series.
 Esme was revealed to be one of the Frost siblings, with Samuels also portraying her sisters Phoebe and Sophie.
 By January 2018, Samuels was being considered for promotion to a series regular for the show's second season, and she stated that her characters would be appearing more in the second season than the first either way.
 She was confirmed as a series regular in June.

 Samuels' hair and wardrobe was designed as an homage to the comics, though the series' portrayal of the sisters deviates from the comics in some ways; the Esme character in the comics was one of two sisters who died before there were the three Stepford Cuckoos.
 Because the three characters are often dressed identically, Samuels tried to differentiate them through behavior and how they each talk.
 The effect of the three characters together was created with a mixture of effects: split-screening, green-screening, and face replacements over doubles when Samuels worked with two other actresses portraying the other sisters.